110 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It might be best to discuss this with the trial coordinators or your doctor.

-Is Pain Reprocessing Therapy safe for treating chronic knee pain?
+What prior data suggests that Pain Reprocessing Therapy is safe for treating chronic knee pain?

-How is Pain Reprocessing Therapy different from other treatments for chronic knee pain?
+What evidence suggests that Pain Reprocessing Therapy is effective for chronic knee pain?

 This trial is for adults with chronic knee pain after knee replacement surgery.
 Participants will be randomly assigned to receive either Pain Reprocessing Therapy (PRT) or usual post-surgery care and must be willing to complete questionnaires and possibly undergo an EEG test.